 Today I was in yoga class and my teacher brought up living a life without excess, without extremes.
 To bask and embrace the mundane, steadiness of everyday life.
 As humans we sometimes feel like we have to always be moving and always striving.
-There are a lot to just “being” in the world, there is profound healing in being “seen” in the world be someone else.
+There is a lot to just “being” in the world, there is profound healing in being “seen” in the world by someone else.

 I talk about self-care often, and recently I read this post from Brianna Wiest in Thought Catalog.
 Where she discusses how self-care can often be a very unbeautiful thing.
 That many times people mis-interperet self-care as a way to “escape” your life and indulge by spending money, buying more things and living a life of excess.
 Advertisers have used manipulative advertising campaigns to try to convince you that self-care is all about spending money and extreme luxury.
 In Wiest words, this is “consumer self-care.”